 Even the healthiest breakfast can be healthier with the right supplements.
 No matter what nutrients you’re trying to add to your regimen, breakfast is the perfect time to take them.

-We suggest trying a delicious smoothie with an added scoop of Beyond Greens, a powerful superfood blend designed to give you a boost of protein that supports hair, skin, nail, and joint health.
+We suggest trying a delicious smoothie with an added scoop of our popular Beyond GreensTM.
+As mentioned in Forbes, Beyond GreensTM is a powerful superfood blend designed to give you a boost of protein that supports hair, skin, nail, and joint health.
 More importantly, the combination of echinacea, Rhodiola, milk thistle, probiotics, and four varieties of powerful mushrooms can help support a boost of energy and a healthy immune system to prepare you for the seasons ahead.

 Add fresh fruit to your smoothie, and you’ve got a breakfast that you will love and that will love you back.